 - Sprinkle ranch mix on pork chops on all sides.
 Place into slow cooker overlapping the least possible.

 - Sprinkle with remaining seasonings on top.
-Cook on low for 7-8 hours or until thickest portion is cooked thru to a minimum of 145 degrees F. Remember that as they rest they will rise 5-10 degrees as well.
+Cook on low for 6-8 hours or until thickest portion is cooked thru to a minimum of 145 degrees F. (timing will vary according to thickness) Remember that as they rest they will rise 5-10 degrees as well.